Recycling in Brazil: Materials

 Brazil is one of the countries with the lowest recycling rates in the world, behind Yemen and Syria and well below the world average, which is 9%.
 In Brazil, the main materials for reprocessing are aluminum, steel, glass, paper and plastics.
 They also recycle batteries, cooking oil, laminated material, refrigerators and so on.
 The results of plastic recycling are significantly low, but the aluminum recycling rate is one of the highest in the world.

 Paper

 The paper industry in Brazil is responsible for 1% of the GDP.
-In 2006, Brazil recycled 3.9 million tons, or 45 percent, of the paper materials produced that year.
+In 2023, Brazil recycled 4.65 million tons, or 58-64%, of the paper materials produced that year.
 Taking into consideration only the paper used in packaging, the recycling rate is even higher at 70 percent.
 In Brazil, industries consume 2.8 million tons of recycled paper.
 The paper recycling amount in Brazil varies greatly from area to area.
 In the south and southeast area, rates of recycling are high, at 64% and 44% respectively; whereas it is 16% in other areas.